fetchai/mettalex-market-maker/on-chain/README.md

 # Deploying for local development
-Start a local ganache blockchain with `npx ganache-cli --determinisitic` to create a set of accounts:
+Start a local ganache blockchain with `npx ganache-cli --d` to create a set of accounts: